the-rhizodynamics-robot/qr-coding/README.md

 ## License

-This is open source software.
-See LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.